apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 ## header-file

 This is like `<source-file>` element but specifically for platforms such as iOS and Android that distinguish between source files, headers, and resources.
-This is not supported by Windows.

-Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
+Attributes | Description
 ---------------- | ------------
-src(string) | *Required* <br/> Location of the file relative to `plugin.xml`.
-If the src file can't be found, the CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target-dir(string) | A directory into which the files should be copied, relative to the root of the Cordova project. type(string) <br/> {% cdv_platform ios %} | If this value is `BridgingHeader`, the file is imported in the `Bridging-Header.h` and can be called from swift program.
+src<br />{% cdv_vartype string %}| *Required* <br/> Location of the file relative to `plugin.xml`.
+If the src file can't be found, the CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target-dir<br />{% cdv_vartype string %}| A directory into which the files should be copied, relative to the root of the Cordova project. type<br />{% cdv_vartype string %} {% cdv_platform ios %} | If this value is `BridgingHeader`, the file is imported in the `Bridging-Header.h` and can be called from swift program.

 Example: